 - Additional information

 Turkey Skull Replica measures 4.3 inches.
 Turkey Skull Replica is museum quality polyurethane resins made in USA.
-Meleagris gallopavo is the scientific name.
-Our percise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+2-part skull (separate cranium and jaw).
+Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 A number of Meleagris gallopavo have been described from fossils.
 The Meleagridinae are known from the Early Miocene (c.
 23 mya) onwards, with the extinct genera Rhegminornis (Early Miocene of Bell, U.S.) and Proagriocharis (Kimball Late Miocene/Early Pliocene of Lime Creek, U.S.).